fmateoc/JsSqueak/README.md

 Note that, although the plugins are also generated (with some overrides), they require more effort and they do not change with the image, so they are very slowly moving targets.
 So, instead of requiring that all the users build a VMMaker image to generate the plugins, I have published the already generated plugins.

-Also note that the generated images will also include the beginnings of some tooling:
+Also note that the generated images will include some extra, JavaScript-specific tooling:
-a. although the filesystem is mainly part of the browser storage, I have also implemented external fileIn/fileOut for changesets, to compensate for the fact that the image is not saveable itself
+1. although the filesystem is mainly part of the browser storage, I have also implemented external fileIn/fileOut for changesets, to compensate for the fact that the image is not saveable itself
-b. there is also a JS inspector that allows you to go beyond the image view of the objects and look at the internal (JavaScript) representation.
+2. there is also a JS inspector that allows you to go beyond the image view of the objects and look at the internal (JavaScript) representation.
-c.
-There is also JavaScript evaluation, but keep in mind that the snippet will be the body of a JavaScript function, therefore, unlike Smalltalk blocks, it requires explicit return keywords in order to return anything
+3. There is also JavaScript evaluation, but keep in mind that the snippet will be the body of a JavaScript function, therefore, unlike Smalltalk blocks, it requires explicit return keywords in order to return anything